hylang/hy/docs/tutorial.rst

 Refer to Python's documentation for the details of Python semantics, and the rest of this manual for Hy-specific features.
 Like Hy itself, the manual is incomplete, but :ref:`contributions <hacking>` are always welcome.

+Bear in mind that Hy is still unstable, and with each release along the way to Hy 1.0, there are new breaking changes.
+Refer to `the NEWS file
+<https://github.com/hylang/hy/blob/master/NEWS.rst>`_ for how to update your
+code when you upgrade Hy, and be sure you're reading the version of this manual (shown at the top of each page) that matches the version of Hy you're running.